Refine your search

 [email protected] | +358 50 462 0830

-Dr. Liuski works as a postdoctoral researcher at the School of Theology, University of Eastern Finland.
-She has been serving as a visiting researcher at the Department of Leadership and Military Pedagogics, National Defence University, since September 1, 2025.
+Dr. Tiia Liuski works as a postdoctoral researcher at the School of Theology, University of Eastern Finland, in the newly established discipline of Theology of Well-being.
+She is actively involved in developing this field of study and its international Master’s programme Faith, Crises and Existential Wellbeing.
+Since September 1, 2025, she has also served as a visiting researcher at the Department of Leadership and Military Pedagogics, Finnish National Defence University.

 Publications

-11/11 items
+13/13 items